kkatrio/mblog/content/vocabulary.md

 #### White fragility
 White people in North America live in a social environment that protects and insulates them from race-based stress.
 This insulated environment of racial protection builds white expectations for racial comfort while at the same time lowering the ability to tolerate racial stress, leading to what I refer to as White Fragility.
-White Fragility is a state in which even a minimum amount of racial stress be-comes intolerable, triggering a range of defensive moves.
+White Fragility is a state in which even a minimum amount of racial stress becomes intolerable, triggering a range of defensive moves.
 These moves include the outward display of emotions such as anger, fear, and guilt, and behaviors such as argumentation, silence, and leaving the stress-inducing situation.
 These behaviors, in turn, function to reinstate white racial equilibrium.

 --[*From:International Journal of Critical Pedagogy*](https://libjournal.uncg.edu/ijcp/article/viewFile/249/116)